Experts say that it is unlikely that South Korea will directly supply weapons to Ukraine due to legal hurdles.

 South Korean law prohibits exporting weapons to active conflict areas.

-In June, Seoul announced that it would reconsider its position in relation to Ukraine following the signing of a security accord between Vladimir Putin (left) and North Korean dictator Jong-Un (right).
+In June, Seoul announced that it would reconsider its position in relation to Ukraine following the signing of a security accord between Vladimir Putin (left) and North Korean dictator Kim Jong-Un (right).

 This statement was not made public, but the recent news that North Korean troops were being sent to Russia has brought the issue back up.